MCP Server

 Core Capabilities

-- Encryption & Key Management: Generate, rotate, and manage encryption keys
+- Encryption and Key Management: Generate, rotate, and manage encryption keys

 - Certificate Lifecycle Management: Issue, renew, and manage PKI and SSH certificates